bermi/snapdir/crates/snapdir/README.md

 no bespoke env vars, no CLI shell-outs.
 The `ssh://` and `sftp://` stores ship as two external-store binaries; `cargo install snapdir-ssh-store` provides both.

+On the receiving side of an accelerated `ssh://` push, `SNAPDIR_FSYNC` controls crash durability: `batch` (the default) fsyncs every received object before committing the manifest, so a crash mid-receive can never leave a manifest pointing at objects that aren't durably on disk.
+That safety costs ~20% on a small-files receive (measured v1 +19.5% / zstd +29.9% on 5,000 × 4 KiB on Linux); `SNAPDIR_FSYNC=off` is faster but not crash-safe.
+The cost is on the receive-pack path only — the ordinary `file://`/S3/GCS push path is unaffected.

 ## Scheduled inventories — one object pool, many manifests

 A snapshot's manifest and its content objects don't have to live together.
 The